 Targeted Financial sanctions

 The UN sanctions regime was first established by Resolution UNSCR 1267 (1999).
-United Nations Security Council imposes a number of measures against individuals and entities associated with Al-Qaida.
+The United Nations Security Council imposes a number of measures against individuals and entities associated with Al-Qaida and, subsequently, ISIL/Da’esh.
 The sanctions regime has been further strengthened and modified by a number of subsequent resolutions (for the full list see the website of the UN Sanctions Committee).
-The measures to be implemented by countries according to the resolutions include asset freeze, travel ban and arms embargo in respect of individuals designated by the UN Sanctions Committee.
-In addition, the resolutions provide for procedures for the listing and de-listing of individuals, access to funds for basic and extraordinary expenses, protection of rights of third parties, amongst other issues.
+The measures to be implemented by countries according to the resolutions include asset freezes, travel bans and arms embargoes in respect of individuals and entities designated by the UN Sanctions Committee.
+In addition, the resolutions provide for procedures for the listing and de-listing of individuals, access to funds for basic and extraordinary expenses, protection of the rights of third parties, amongst other issues.

-The FATF Standards require countries to implement the above mentioned UNSCR concerning the establishment of mechanisms enabling the application of asset-freezing measures with regard to individuals associated with terrorism or proliferation or financing thereof.
+The FATF Standards require countries to implement the above-mentioned UNSCRs concerning the establishment of mechanisms enabling the application of asset-freezing measures with regard to individuals and entities associated with terrorism or proliferation, or the financing thereof.
+In 2012, the FATF included Recommendation 6 (Targeted financial sanctions related to terrorism and terrorist financing) and Recommendation 7 (Targeted financial sanctions related to proliferation) as binding requirements.
+These Recommendations were further clarified by FATF guidance and best practices, updated most recently in 2021–2022.

-Apart from monitoring the implementation of the FATF Recommendations in course of its evaluations, MONEYVAL has also been following legislative measures adopted by the EU with regard to the UN sanctions regime, as well as the jurisprudence of the CJEU and the ECHR.
+Apart from monitoring the implementation of the FATF Recommendations in the course of its evaluations, MONEYVAL also follows legislative measures adopted by the EU with regard to the UN sanctions regime, as well as the jurisprudence of the CJEU and the European Court of Human Rights.
 It regularly invites relevant experts to its plenaries to present the latest developments in this field.

 Reference documents